LKJacky/Differentiable-Model-Scaling/README.md

 # Getting Started

 We provide the code for our differentiable topk operator and the experiments in the paper.
 We place the core code of the differentiable topk operator in the `dms` folder.
 The experiments are in the `applications` folder.
+Besides, our code is based on [mmrazor](https://github.com/open-mmlab/mmrazor), a powerful model compression toolbox.
+We provide a modified version of mmrazor in the `mmrazor` folder.

-There are two steps to run our experiments:
+There are several steps to prepare the environment and run the codes.

-1. run ```pip install -e .``` to install differentiable topk operator.
+1. run ```pip install -e .``` to install differentiable topk operator and related modules.
+2. run ```cd mmrazor && pip install -e .``` to install the modified version of mmrazor.
-2. cd to the `applications` folder and run the experiments you want.
+3. cd to the `applications` folder and find the experiment you want to run.
+Moreover, you also should follow the instructions in each experiment folder.

-# Main Results

-# Cite